-The sibling to PPO insurance plans, an HMO is a type of insurance plan that impacts which providers you see, how much you pay for services, and what type of care is available to you.
+The sibling to PPO insurance plans (Preferred Provider Organization), a HMO is a type of insurance plan that impacts which providers you see, how much you pay for services, and what type of medical care is available to you.
 Read on to learn more about HMO insurance plans and what they mean for your therapy costs.

 HMO stands for “Health Maintenance Organization.”
 HMO insurance plans create networks of providers who receive a specified amount of reimbursement per service.

-HMOs allow their members to receive services from any provider within the group.
-This is an insurance plan that centers your care around a primary care provider (PCP), which means that you will need a referral to see a specialist or therapist.
+HMO plans allow their members to receive services from any provider within the group.
+This is an insurance plan that centers your medical care around a primary care physician or primary care provider (PCP), which means that you will need a referral to see a specialist or therapist.
 HMO insurance plans place a heavy emphasis on prevention and wellness to increase their members’ health and decrease risk of needing emergency services.

-How do I know if I have an HMO?
+How do I know if I have a HMO?

 First, check out the name of your insurance plan — this will likely show up on your insurance card.
 Sometimes, the names of HMO plans have the letters “HMO” in the name.
 If you don’t see it there, locate your Summary and Benefits, the standardized masterlist of service coverage.

-What are the benefits of an HMO plan?
+What are the benefits of a HMO plan?

-There are many benefits to having an HMO plan.
-Here are a few reasons why an HMO plan might be a good fit for you:
+There are many benefits to having a HMO plan.
+Here are a few reasons why a HMO plan might be a good fit for you:

 - Lower premiums (the amount you have to pay each month to have the insurance).
 This plan is often more economic than other types of plans (PPOs, POSs) which makes a huge difference in your budget!